clicon/clixon-controller-docs/tutorial.rst

    # chown noc:noc ~/.ssh/authorized_keys
    # chmod 400 ~/.ssh/authorized_keys

-Then verify that you can log in to the device using your key and the NETCONF subsystem is running:
+Repeat the steps for the second device which is named openconfig2.
+Then verify that you can log in to the devices using your key and the NETCONF subsystem is running:

-Get the IP address of the device:
+Get the IP addresses of the devices:

 .. code-block:: bash

    $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' openconfig1
+   $ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' openconfig2

-The address is for example 172.17.0.2.
-And then log in to the device:
+The addresses are for example 172.17.0.2 and 172.17.0.3, use them to log in to the devices:

 .. code-block:: bash